 You are allowed to take someone with you on the test, this person must be over 16 years old and they can't take any part in the test.

-- Book, change or cancel your practical driving test
+- A guide to booking your practical driving test

 - Reporting for your practical test

-- Minimum vehicle requirements for buses/ lorries and related trailer tests
+- Minimum vehicle standards for buses/ lorries and related trailer tests

 Driving test standards

 All examiners are trained to carry out the test to the same standard.
 They do not have pass or fail quotas.
-As long as you demonstrate the standard required you will pass your driving test.
+As long as you achieve the standard needed you will pass your driving test.

-DVA doesn't conduct tests in bad light or in adverse weather conditions for the safety of the candidate and the examiner.
+DVA doesn't conduct tests in bad light or in adverse weather conditions for everyone's safety.
 Another appointment will be arranged at no further cost, however, compensation is not payable.